smpetersgithub/AdvancedSQLPuzzles/Database Tips and Tricks/Advanced SQL Joins/12 - Relational Division.md

         COUNT(*) OVER (PARTITION BY a.EmployeeID, b.EmployeeID) AS CountWindow FROM    #Employees a CROSS JOIN
         #Employees b
-WHERE   a.EmployeeID <> b.EmployeeID and a.License = b.License
+WHERE   a.EmployeeID <> b.EmployeeID AND a.License = b.License
 )
 SELECT  DISTINCT
         a.EmployeeID_A,